 Promoting design excellence in architecture and the built environment

 The Royal Fine Art Commission Trust (registered charity 298201) was set up in 1987 as a complement to the Royal Fine Art Commission, the Government’s independent adviser on matters affecting public amenity and aesthetics in England and Wales.
-Over the past thirty years, the Trust has sought to promote visual awareness and public appreciation of high-quality design, for example through educational initiatives and an architecture award.
+Over the past thirty-five years, the Trust has sought to promote visual awareness and public appreciation of high-quality design, for example through educational initiatives and its Building of the Year Award, which ran until 2005 in association first with The Sunday Times and then with Sky.
 Today it continues to advance its charitable objectives through commentary on design matters, by undertaking or commissioning relevant research and by partnering projects where its involvement can add value.
 Its newest initiative, the Building Beauty Awards sponsored by Ballymore, was launched in 2021: the first awards (2022) were presented by Lord Foster of Thames Bank at Bloomberg European Headquarters in the City of London, with an International Building Beauty Prize awarded at the World Architecture Festival in Lisbon.
 The 2023 awards were presented by Sir Ben Okri at Sea Containers, London, with the International Prize awarded at the World Architecture Festival in Singapore.
 See the Building Beauty Awards website for the full list of winning and commended projects.

 President Lord Foster of Thames Bank OM FRIBA FCSD RDI

 Executive Director Robert Bargery

-Our latest publications, Design Champion: the Twentieth Century Royal Fine Art Commission 1924-1999 and Decorating Parliament: Prince Albert and the first Royal Fine Art Commission 1841-1863, are now available to buy on Amazon.
+Design Champion: the Twentieth Century Royal Fine Art Commission 1924-1999 and Decorating Parliament: Prince Albert and the first Royal Fine Art Commission 1841-1863, can be ordered for £15 each inc p&p, payable by bank transfer (with your surname as reference) to